 The Nobel Week Dialogue is an open one-day meeting during the annual Nobel Week, held early each December, bringing together Nobel Laureates, world-leading scientists, policy makers and thought leaders for discussions that cross the traditional boundaries between science and society.
 The meeting is free to attend, and alternates between Stockholm and Gothenburg, Sweden.

-The 2016 Nobel Week Dialogue will take place in Stockholm.
-On 9 December, Nobel Laureates, world-leading scientists, policy makers and the general public will join in an inspiring event.
-Registration opens on 13 October 2016.
+The 2016 Nobel Week Dialogue took place in Stockholm on 9 December 2016.
+Nobel Laureates, world-leading scientists, policy makers and the general public joined in an inspiring event.

 At the fourth Nobel Week Dialogue, held in Gothenburg, every single seat was filled with a record number of more than 1500 participants.